-Late work: Late work is not accepted in this course.
+- Late work: Late work is not accepted in this course.
 All coursework must be submitted by the deadlines on the calendar to receive full credit.
 It is best to plan ahead and not wait until the last minute to submit any coursework.
 Most coursework can be submitted early, so take advantage and don't get stuck.
-However, in the event that you miss deadlines there are two options available:

-1. On a Discussion you may use what I call a "Freebie," which means you will automatically receive full credit on that specific assignment.
+However, in the event that you miss deadlines there are two options available: - 1.
+On a Discussion you may use what I call a "Freebie," which means you will automatically receive full credit on that specific assignment.
 You can only do this once during the session, so use it wisely.
-To use this option, you will email your instructor in Blackboard within one week after that assignment deadline occurs, state that you would like to use your Freebie, and specifically state the assignment to which you would like it applied.
+To use this option, you will message your instructor in Blackboard within one week after that assignment deadline occurs, state that you would like to use your Freebie, and specifically state the assignment to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Unit 2 Discussion: Infancy through Early Childhood.
+Thank you so much and have a great day!
+Sincerely, your name").
 This doesn't happen automatically; no email, no credit, it's all on you.
 Remember, if it's later than one week after the deadline, then it's too late to use this option.
-This option cannot be used on an exam or discussion reflection essay.

-2. If you miss a deadline on an exam, keep in mind that there will be an optional comprehensive final exam at the end of the course.
-If you take this exam, the score can replace your lowest exam score.
+This option cannot be used on an exam or discussion reflection essay. - 2.
+If you miss a deadline on an exam, keep in mind that there will be an optional comprehensive final exam at the end of the course.
+Late Exams are not permitted.
+If you take optional comprehensive final exam, the score can replace your lowest unit exam score.

 Academic Integrity: In addition to the policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
-For further information and examples please see the Catalog, Student Guide or refer to www.plagiarism.org
+Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence of a written assignment, a missing citation, an entire paper copied from someone/somewhere else, one plagiarized post on a discussion board, one copied exam item or an exam or other coursework completed by someone other than yourself.
+You are also committed academic dishonesty when sharing course content/items/answers.
+This includes sharing course information with classmates or future students as well as sharing course information in websites such as Quizlet or Course Hero.
+For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org